oxheadalpha/nft-tutorial/packages/tznft/README.md

 # Tutorial: Non-Fungible Tokens on Tezos Using FA2

-This tutorial shows how to originate and interact with the FA2 NFT contract The tutorial uses a pre-compiled FA2 NFT contract written in [LIGO](https://ligolang.org/) smart contract language and a command line interface (CLI) to originate and interact with the NFT contracts either on the [Flextesa](https://tezos.gitlab.io/flextesa/) sandbox or Tezos testnet (Hangzhou2net).
+This tutorial shows how to originate and interact with the FA2 NFT contract.
+The tutorial uses an FA2 NFT contract written in [LIGO](https://ligolang.org/) smart contract language and a command line interface (CLI) to originate and interact with the NFT contracts either on the [Flextesa](https://tezos.gitlab.io/flextesa/) sandbox or Tezos testnet (Hangzhou2net).

 **Disclaimer:** We highly recommend users to take necessary precautions before